strategineer/personal-website/content/blog/2024-12-10/index.md

 What's next?
 More tournament of books books that's what.
 I was able to get a bunch of interesting looking ones for cheap through [Book Outlet](https://bookoutlet.ca/) and I'm excited to start digging through them.

 The bar of quality of the books appearing on the Long List has been set surprisingly high.
-Here's hoping that I won't be too dissapointed by any of them.
+Here's hoping that I won't be too disappointed by any of them.